jacobpaine/Card-Catalogue/README.md

 First, open your Terminal and clone the directory somewhere convenient.

 `npm install`
-Second, cd into the directory and type 'npm install' in the root file.
+Second, 'cd' into the directory 'Card-Catalogue' and type 'npm install' in the root file.

 `sails lift`
 Type 'sails lift' in the same root directory.